-In Phase 3 fish will be transferred from Washougal Hatchery to the Wahkiacus Hatchery in March and reared on primarily river water for approximately 8 weeks.
-The fish will then be released volitionally from the ponds.
-Pond water temperatures will mimic river temperatures, which vary seasonally.
+Fish are transferred from Washougal Hatchery to the Wahkiacus Acclimation Facility in early March and reared on primarily river water for approximately 8 weeks.
+The fish will then be released volitionally from the rearing tanks.
+Water temperatures from river intakes will mirror river temperatures, which vary seasonally.